hftbattle/documentation/en/interface/analysis/charts.md

 - *line_name* — unique name for each line you'd like to display.
 - *value* — real number to be displayed on the chart.
 - *y_axis_type* — side to display the vertical axis: *ChartYAxisType::Left* or *ChartYAxisType::Right* (ChartYAxisType.Left or ChartYAxisType.Right in *Python*).
-- *chart_number* — 0 for default chart, 1 or more for your custom charts.
+- *chart_number* — 0 for the default chart, 1 or more for your custom charts.

 Strategy standing on best price in each direction modification to build best price chart: